How much energy does a solar panel produce?

 Key takeaways

-• About 97% of solar panels quoted on the EnergySage Marketplace in 2025 are 400 to 460 watts—expect to see panel outputs in this range in your quotes.
+• About 97% of solar panels quoted on the EnergySage Marketplace in the second half of 2025 are 400 to 460 watts—expect to see panel outputs in this range in your quotes.

 • Your panels' actual output will depend on your roof's shading, orientation, and hours of sun exposure.